-The HRC Committee believes that the total compensation packages of the Corporation's executive officers are appropriate in light of the Corporation's overall performance during 2013, given margin improvement, the ongoing greenfields and the increased global complexity of Exco.
+The HRC Committee believes that the total compensation packages of the Corporation's executive officers are appropriate in light of the Corporation's overall performance during 2014, given margin improvement, cash flow improvement, the ongoing greenfields and the increased global complexity of Exco.
 The HRC Committee also considered the Corporation's share price performance as a factor in its compensation determinations.
-It undertook a comparison of the Corporation to its peer companies as described above and the HRC Committee recognizes that the Corporation's share price has continued to improve over last year and unlike the S&P/TSX Small Cap index and the Automotive & Components index, has returned to the same level as 2007 which was the last year before the recession and automotive industry disruption.
-In addition, the Corporation's return on capital employed is higher, by a large margin, than any other Canadian public automotive supplier in 2013.
-It also noted that the Corporation's share price also reflects the strong balance sheet and dividend growth history which management has been able to sustain during a particularly unstable global business environment.
+It undertook a comparison of the Corporation to its peer companies as described above and the HRC Committee recognizes that the Corporation's share price has not only continued to improve over prior years but the rate of improvement has accelerated dramatically.
+Furthermore, Exco's performance was far superior to both the S&P/TSX Small Cap index and the Automotive & Components index.
+In addition, the Corporation's return on capital employed is among the highest of Canadian public automotive suppliers in 2014.
+It also noted that the Corporation's share price reflects the strong balance sheet and dividend growth history which management has been able to consistently sustain.